Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Whimbrel.

-One record - a migrating bird calling and flying north on 5 May 2021.
+Two records - a migrating bird calling and flying north on 5 May 2021, five migrating south on 12 July 2024.

 Black-tailed Godwit.